 Summit Trail.
 The Cart Path, Mossy Brook Trail and up the Great Pasture Trail is a

 scenic way up Monte Rosa.
 There is a web of Trails that cover Monte Rosa to

 make for interesting hiking, away from the crowds of the main trails.

-Hiking Trails; Update 2013: There start of the Fairy Spring Trail has changed.
+Hiking Trails; Update 2014: There start of the Fairy Spring Trail has changed.
 The Fairy Spring Trail now starts from the Monte Rosa Trail about 20 yards past Fassett Brook.
-The trail junction of the Monte Rosa Trail at the White Arrow Trail has no sign and may be missed, see below.
+The trail junction of the Monte Rosa Trail at the White Arrow Trail has a sign.
+For more information see below.

 Monte Rosa Trail

 leads west at the junction of the White Arrow and Royce Trail about 100